FAQ about BareMetal

 - How to calculate the amount of data transmitted over a server's network connection?

-- Can I get logs of my operations in Yandex Cloud?
+- How do I get the logs of my activity in the services?

 What should I do if the server KVM console does not respond to actions taken via the management console?